 Thus, while the Jewish narrative remains what it has always been: that they have a historical and cultural right to a land where Israel is now situated; the Arab narrative began to change.
 It was no longer that “the Jews should be pushed into the sea” but merely that a quarter of their tiny land should be given to a section of the Arab population.

 To help Israel see the sense of this new chapter in the Arab narrative, the scale, form, and ownership of the Arab attacks became, on the surface, relatively small actions by the PLO who had relocated to Lebanon, from where they attacked northern Israel.
-These attacks continued from 1971 – 1978, when Israel retaliated, leading to the war of 1982.
+These attacks continued from 1971 – 1978, when Israel eventually retaliated, leading to the war of 1982.

 The conflicts with the PLO operating from Lebanon seem also to have been the beginnings of a change in popular perception of the Arab/Israeli conflict.
 Up until 1982, Israel was quite clearly fighting a war for survival against a much larger enemy.
-A people of one hundred million, against a single country of anything from one million, to the current seven or eight million.
+A people of one hundred million, against a single country of anything from originally one million, to the current seven or eight million.

 Over the past 40 years or so the Arab narrative has changed the Arab/Israeli conflict into the Palestinian/Israeli conflict, through which wording Israel is seen as the stronger and aggressive power.
 And although it is said that the PLO were backed by the large and powerful country Iran, and became aligned with Hezbollah, the general media presentation of the conflict was changed.